 On 8 June 2015, the six South West Settlement Indigenous land use agreements (ILUAs) were executed by the WA Government and the ILUA Groups; Yued, Whadjuk People, Gnaala Karla Booja, Ballardong People, South West Boojarah #2, and Wagyl Kaip & Southern Noongar groups.

 The ILUAs have now been lodged with the National Native Title Tribunal, to be considered for registration under the Native Title Act 1993 (NTA) (Clth).
 Any objections to registration will need to be considered before the ILUAs can be registered, and any native title is then surrendered across the south west of the State in exchange for the agreed package of benefits under the ILUAs.

 The future act provisions of the NTA will continue to apply over the ILUA areas until the ILUAs are registered and native title is surrendered.
 It is only once native title has been surrendered that the NTA will cease to operate.

-The Department of Mines and Petroleum’s (DMP) Tengraph system has been updated to show each of the six ILUA areas as File Notation Areas (FNA) until such time the ILUAs are registered.
+The Department of Mines, Industry Regulation and Safety's (DMIRS) Tengraph system has been updated to show each of the six ILUA areas as File Notation Areas (FNA) until such time the ILUAs are registered.